ClassicPress/ClassicPress-Migration-Plugin/README.md

 tested by you, the users!

-**PLEASE NOTE:** As ClassicPress is currently in Alpha testing stage, we do not recommend that you switch a live production site to ClassicPress.
+**PLEASE NOTE:** As ClassicPress is currently in Alpha testing stage, we do not recommend that you upgrade a live production site to ClassicPress.

 ## Installation